joshnroy/joshnroy.github.io/index.md

 **Generalization in Reinforcement Learning using Metric Learning and Uncertainty Quantification**
 <br>
-  Current Deep Reinforcement Learning agents overfit to training levels and cannot solve unseen levels of the same task.
-We aim to learn state abstractions that overcome the generalization gap by learning latent-space metrics and quantifying agent uncertainty.
-Collaboration with researcher at McGill & Facebook AI.
+  Current Deep Reinforcement Learning agents overfit to training levels and cannot robustly solve unseen levels of the same task.
+We learn state abstractions that overcome the generalization gap by learning latent-space metrics and quantifying agent uncertainty.
+Current project with researcher at McGill & Facebook AI Research.

 **Learning Representations from Naturalistic Object Transformations in Video**
 <br>
-  Contrastive algorithms have been shown to improve generalization and unsupervised learning by learning invariances to specific image transformations.
-We apply contrastive learning using sequential (rather than i.i.d.) video frames and learn invariances to real-world transformations, resulting in general object representations.
-Collaboration with researcher at MIT & UC Berkeley.
+  Contrastive algorithms are used for unsupervised learning and improve generalization by learning invariances to specific image transformations present in training data.
+We apply contrastive learning to sequential (rather than i.i.d.) video frames and learn invariances to naturally occuring transformations, resulting in general object representations.
+Current project with researcher at MIT & UC Berkeley.

 **Multi-Recursion Neural RSA**
 <br>